How Your Smartphone Is Keeping You Up At Night?

 If you feel that you simply cannot do without your smartphone during the evening or night-time, consider installing a blue light filtering app.
 This will help to avoid difficulties falling asleep by adapting the screen on your phone to the specific time of day.
 The filter automatically changes based on the sun cycle and your local sunset and sunrise times.
 When activated, your phone screen will shift to a shade of red or orange.
 This reduces the effect of blue light.

-While all of us probably could spend a bit more time away from the screens that dominate our lives, there are fortunately ways that we can still enjoy the benefits of technology (even during the night hours) without compromising our sleep and our health.
+While we may all spend a bit more time away from the screens that dominate our lives, fortunately, there are ways we can still enjoy the benefits of technology (even during nighttime hours) without compromising our sleep and health.

-If you are struggling to sleep, there are over the counter treatments, such as Nytol, which can be used to treat short term insomnia.
+If you are struggling to sleep, there are over-the-counter treatments, such as Nytol, that can help alleviate short-term insomnia.
 It is important to speak to your doctor or a pharmacist before taking medicines for insomnia, especially if you are taking other medicines.

 Authored & Reviewed By